denisagniel/packages-report/README.md

 # packages-report
-A repo from rstudio::conf 2019 wtf workshop
+An osculable repo from rstudio::conf 2019 wtf workshop

 An edit from Rstudio.